Global aviation system tested by Belarus jetliner diversion

 ICAO was thrown into discord over a wave of hijackings in the 1980s.
 Back then, the issue was whether to oblige countries to agree to let hijacked aircraft land on their soil.

-Humphreys said it would be the first time in memory that the agency has had to ponder accusations that one of its own member countries had forced a plane to land, in what Ryanair boss Michael O’Leary called “state-sponsored hijacking”.
+Humphreys said it would be the first time in memory that the agency has had to ponder accusations that one of its own member countries had forced a plane to land, in what Ryanair’s O’Leary called “state-sponsored hijacking”.

 Belarus said on Monday its controllers had only issued “recommendations” to Ryanair pilots.

-Russia accused the West of hypocrisy, citing the case of a Bolivian presidential plane forced to land in Austria or a Belarus jetliner ordered to land in Ukraine in 2016.
+Russia accused the West of hypocrisy, citing the case of a Bolivian presidential plane forced to land in Austria in 2013 or a Belarus jetliner ordered to land in Ukraine three years later.

 In 2013, Bolivia said President Evo Morales’ plane had been diverted over suspicions that former U.S. spy agency contractor Edward Snowden, wanted by Washington for divulging secret details of U.S. surveillance activities, was on board.